MeteoGroup/sqsmock/README.md

 ```

 Please make sure to configure credentials and endpoint in you S3 client.
 For
-the AWS Java SDK this can be done by
+the AWS SDK for Java this can be done by

 ```java
 client = new AmazonSQSClient(new AnonymousAWSCredentials());